 In this beautiful photograph captured in the soft light immediately after the sun had set, the bride and groom depart Norris Oaks in Mississippi at the conclusion of their wedding through a shower of bubbles from their cheering friends and family members.
-Though this period right after sunset can produce gorgeous light to work with on a nice day, the timing can be tricky, as the level of light will drop very rapidly... just a few minutes can be the difference between perfect light and too dark.
+Although this period right after sunset can produce gorgeous light to work with on a nice day, the timing can be tricky, as the level of light will drop very rapidly... literally just a few minutes can be the difference between perfect light and too dark.

 This couple gave a lot of thought and consideration to timing the event for the best light outside, which I certainly appreciated.
 The late afternoon lighting during the ceremony was made even better by the perfect amount of cloud cover softening the sun, and because the timing was so carefully planned, we had just enough of a trace of daylight remaining at the end for the newly married couple's fantastic send-off, which ended up being my favorite series of photographs from this wedding!

 Norris Oaks is a beautiful venue in Picayune, MS, formerly known as The Barn at Sarah Bella.

 Though I loved the way this natural light image looked, bubbles also photograph well at night with flash.
 Bubbles are a great alternative to the popular sparkler send-off or tossing birdseed, flower petals, confetti, etc. Sparklers can potentially be more hazardous, especially when some of the guests may have had a bit too much to drink.
 Some wedding venues, especially older, historic buildings and/or those with lots of exposed wood, are hesitant to allow sparklers for fear of the risk of fire or for other liability concerns.
 And similarly, venues sometimes do not allow anything to be thrown during the departure because of the clean-up necessary afterward.
 Bubbles alleviate all of these concerns.